Being Human: Ancient and Modern Perspectives on Humanity

 Students cannot apply to attend individual events: students apply for the entire programme.
 There are 60 places available, 30 in Manchester and surrounding area and 30 in Huddersfield and the surrounding area.

-Applications are open until 5pm on October 5th 2020.
-Before applying, please check with your school and parent(s)/guardian(s) that you would be able to travel to the seminars and attend a residential visit.
+Applications are open until October 30th 2020.
+Before applying, please check with your school and parent(s)/guardian(s) that you would be able to attend the seminars and residential visit.
 If you are successful in gaining a place, you and your nominated teacher will be contacted with the full details of the programme.

 To download the flyer, please click here.